Megan Lam / M-A Chronicle

 Leah is a senior in her second year of journalism.
 She enjoys covering local news, education, and culture, and is especially proud of her story on affordable housing.
 In addition to copyediting and designing for The Mark, she volunteers with the Service Learning Center and works as a swim teacher in her free time.

 Isabel is a senior in her third year of journalism.
-Along with covering District news and school-wide changes as News Editor, she enjoys reporting on detracking, election trends, and sports.
-Outside the Chronicle, she enjoys writing for GirlTalk Magazine, playing water polo, and spending time with friends and family.
+Along with covering District board meetings and informing students on school-wide changes as News Editor, she enjoys reporting on detracking, sports, and the hottest new albums.
+She is proud of her piece on breakthrough PTSD treatment through Stanford anesthesia, and recently authored an article and video detailing a social media detox experiment.
+Outside the Chronicle, she enjoys writing for GirlTalk Magazine, crocheting outfits, and triathlon training.

 1 Comment Leave a Reply